wso2/docs-choreo-dev/en/docs/references/use-a-connector-in-your-component.md

 # Use a Connector

-A connectors is a component that you or another party have developed and exposed as an API in Choreo, which you published as a connector in the [Marketplace](../marketplace.md).
-A connector lets you share your APIs privately or publicly, promoting reuse of APIs.
+A connector is a component you or another party have developed and exposed as an API in Choreo, which you published as a connector in the [Marketplace](../marketplace.md).
+A connector lets you share your APIs privately or publicly, promoting the reuse of APIs.
 Developers can use them when they design their components in the low-code view.

 ## Use a connector in your component design
 When you design your components in the low-code view, you can search and add the connectors displayed in the Marketplace as follows: